evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_50_e-tron/_index.md

+The Audi Q8 50 e-tron has a [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+This system helps to prevent a vehicle's wheels from locking up during braking.

-The Audi Q8 50 e-tron has a **lane-keeping** assistant as a standard system.
+The Audi Q8 50 e-tron has a [**lane keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
-In addition, the system warns the driver if the vehicle leaves the driving lane.
+In addition, it has [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

-**Side/blind spot assist** is a optional driver assist system.
+[**Blind spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is a optional driver assist system.
 This side assist system helps to detect traffic in blind spots.

+The Audi Q8 50 e-tron has a [**automatic emergency braking*](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
+This system help prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.
 ### Driving Automation

-The Audi Q8 50 e-tron offers driving automation on level 1 or 2, depending on the equipment level.
+The Audi Q8 50 e-tron offers [driving automation on level 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

 With the   level 1 system, you get the following driving automation features.
 - Cruise control.